 Starfleet Dramatis Personae

 - Captain Vosgal Toor, Command, Zaranite Male – Bridge NPC

 - Lt.
+J.G.
 Kodar Tamat, Support, Engineering officer, Cardassian Male – Martín

 - Lt.
 Simon Canete, Support, Security officer, Humal Male – Mario

 - Ensign Sparik, Command, Shuttle pilot, Vulcan Male – Away Team NPC